A Case of Getting Away with Robbery and

 for some "whiskey and beers" and to talk to Ignatz Deutsch

 Rehrig and Auge had returned with Pierce standing “propped-up” in the northwest corner of the porch.
 Fred said, “Hi-ya, Pete,” before he and Jimmy let themselves into the kitchen.
 He saw Auge and asked him what he shouted to him from the road earlier, sending Auge out the back door.
-Auge allegedly once again yelled at him causing Fred to call after him to return to tell him what he said.
+Auge allegedly once again yelled at him causing Fred to call after him, telling Auge to return and tell him what he said.
 But Auge tore away alone in Rehrig’s car.
-During the trial, he admitted being terrified of Komatowski.
+During the trial, Auge expressed feeling terrified by Komatowski.

 It was the last time anyone other than Komatowski would see Rehrig alive.